Kev & Helen

 A lovely vintage themed wedding at Southover Grange, Lewes.

 The bride & groom (Kev & Helen) for this wedding were actually friends of mine (and still are!) and I'm never quite sure if that adds to the stress or not.
 They actually invited me to their wedding a little while ago and asked if I'd like to take my camera along with me to take a few snaps.
-Well, any professional photographer out there will hopefully agree with me when I say you really do need to be either one thing or the other ie a guest chilling out enjoying the bucks fizz, or the photographer, poised ready to pounce at any opportunity to capture that special moment in time that is guaranteed never to be repeated.
+Well, any photographer out there will hopefully agree with me when I say you really do need to be either one thing or the other ie a guest chilling out enjoying the bucks fizz, or the photographer, poised ready to pounce at any opportunity to capture that special moment in time that is guaranteed never to be repeated.

 Sue looked great in her outfit, together with black fascinator.
 I eventually found a quality vintage suit, and the thing I most looked forward to about this wedding was wearing my treasured gold pocket watch in my waistcoat!
 This had a special place for me, as it had been given to me by Jack, Sue's dad and my friend - a short time before he had died.

-For wedding photography, the way I operate is pretty much as a husband and wife team.
-Sue is that extra personal touch who really connects in a special way with the key individuals from a wedding party.
-She understands the bride's requirements and little idiosyncrasies, enhancing her experience immeasurably.
+We operate pretty much as a husband and wife team.
+Sue is that extra personal touch who really connects in a special way with the wedding party.
+She understands the bride's needs and little idiosyncrasies, enhancing her experience immeasurably.

 The church blessing and marquee reception was planned for the next day.
 This was going to be covered photographically by another friend, so Sue & I reverted to plan A - bucks fizz mode!!

-However, the one thing I managed to do in the interim was to process my favourite image of the couple and to mount and frame it, ready to present it to them at the reception the next day.
+However, the one thing I managed to do in the meantime was to process my favourite image of the couple and to mount and frame it, ready to present it to them at the reception the next day.
 To say they were pleased was an understatement.
 I love to see peoples faces when they love their images - it makes it all worthwhile... :)